boomboomllc/boomboomllc.github.io/tos.md

 - You are not a person who is barred from using the Services under the laws of the United States or any other applicable jurisdiction — including, for example, that you do not appear on the U.S. Treasury Department’s list of Specially Designated Nationals or face any other similar prohibition.
 - You are not a convicted sex offender.
 - We have not previously disabled your account(s) for violation of law or any of our policies.
-- You will comply with these Terms (including any other terms and policies referenced in these Terms, such as the Community Guidelines and the Commercial Content Policy) and all applicable local, state, national, and international laws, rules, and regulations.
+- You will comply with these Terms (including any other terms and policies referenced in these Terms, such as the Community Guidelines) and all applicable local, state, national, and international laws, rules, and regulations.

 At this time, BoomBoom is only available for individual users.
 Businesses, brands, and other commercial entities are not permitted to create accounts or use the platform.
 We may update this policy in the future to allow brand or business accounts.
 Any changes will be reflected in an updated version of these Terms.